andredesousa/spring-cucumber-mockserver/README.md

 Also, you can use the IDE for debugging the source code, unit and functional tests.
 You can customize the [log verbosity](https://docs.gradle.org/current/userguide/logging.html#logging) of gradle tasks using the `-i` or `--info` flag.

+This project includes [Swagger](https://swagger.io/).
+To get a visual representation of the interface and send requests for testing purposes go to <http://localhost:8080/swagger-ui.html>.

 ## Reference Documentation

 For further reference, please consider the following sections: